utzl/MMM-Solarman/README.md

 This module is an extention for the [MagicMirror](https://github.com/MichMich/MagicMirror).

 The module monitors the values of a Solarman PV device.
-The needed AppID and SecredID can be requested from Solarman customer Service (prefferably by chat)
+The needed AppID and SecredID can be requested from Solarman customer Service (preferably by chat)

 ## Installation